atari-monk/battleship-ts/docs/dev_note.md

 Cell left or right to it is selected.
 Cell is converted to label based cords.
 Shot is added to taken shots.

-## Debuging

-getLabelsFromSet should return end of ship.